LibertyDSNP/frequency-schemas/README.md

     npm run deploy

-by default it will deploy to the `localhost` node on port 9944 using the Alice test account.
+by default it will deploy to the `localhost` node on port 9944 using the Alice sudo test account.

 Two environment variables allow you to change these defaults: